And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 So Tony has graciously volunteered to take over the show so that we can have an extra day to work on that.

-Really do appreciate that.
+Really do appreciate that otherwise this would be.

-Otherwise, this would be, it's already going to be a monumental task, but hopefully the extra day will buy us the time we need.
+It's already going to be a monumental task, but hopefully the extra day will buy us the time we need.

-But yes, you can look forward to Tony Artiburn hosting the David Knight Show tomorrow.
+But yes, you can look forward to Tony Arturburn hosting the David Night Show tomorrow, so tune in for that.

-I want to, what's foremost on your mind to start, Tony?
+I want to know what's foremost on your mind to start, Tony, what would you like to start with?

 Get your assessment.

-Just the research lately on the, we talked off air about the increase in the money supply.
+Just the research lately on the we talked off air about the increase in the money supply.

-But I think the push to increase the money supply to create a weaker dollar for the illusion really of economic strength, and that's what they want, that sugar high of liquidity and currency being pumped into the system, which does create a temporary boon, but then we have the same problems that we always have.
+But I think the push to increase the money supply to create a weaker dollar were the illusion, really, of economic strength, and that's what they wanted, that sugar high of liquidity and currency being pumped into the system,

-We have inflation, runaway inflation, you have economic downturns, you have bubbles, you have decline and prosperity and all the stuff that comes with a bust after a boom.
+which does create a temporary boon, but then we have the same problems that we always have, we have inflation, runaway inflation, you have economic downturns, you have bubbles, you have decline in prosperity and all that stuff that comes with a bust after a boom.

 So I'm looking at the big picture still.

-I mean, that's my wheelhouse and where I go to.
+I mean, that's my wheelhouse and where I go to, and you look at the response from India, Travis.

 You look at what they're doing right now because of the tariffs that were placed on them and even the threat of other economic sanctions with their ties to China.